Zoll manifolds with boundary: Topology of Zoll manifolds with connected boundary

-For the case $k=2$, see Remark~\ref{rem:k=n-1}. \end{proof} Along the same line of Proposition~\ref{thm:class3dim}, item (ii), we conclude with an easy criterion for a closed manifold to be the soul of a Zoll manifold with connected boundary in codimension $1$: \begin{proposition} A closed $(n-1)$-manifold $\Sigma$ is the soul of an $n$-dimensional Zoll manifold with connected boundary and $k=0$ if and only if its first Stiefel–Whitney class $w_1\in H^1(\Sigma;\mathds Z_2)$ is nonzero. \end{proposition} \begin{proof} The condition $w_1\ne0$ is equivalent to the existence of a nontrivial line bundle on $\Sigma$, which is the same as a twisted interval bundle.
-The conclusion is as in Proposition~\ref{thm:class3dim}, part (ii). \end{proof} \end{section}
+Along the same lines as Proposition~\ref{thm:class3dim}, item (ii), we conclude with an easy criterion for a closed manifold to be the soul of a Zoll manifold with connected boundary in codimension $1$: